-You can deduct the part of your costs that relates to your work space, such as the cost of electricity, heating, maintenance, property taxes and home insurance.
-You cannot deduct mortgage interest or capital cost allowance if you are an employee, but you can if you are self-employed.
+You can deduct the part of your costs that relates to your work space, such as the cost of electricity, heating, maintenance, property taxes and home insurance, similar to self-employed individuals.
+You can’t deduct mortgage interest or capital cost allowance if you are an employee, but you can if you are self-employed.

 Calculating Your Work Space

 One of the most common ways to calculate the percentage of expenses for work space in the home is to use a square footage of the space or room out of the total square footage of the home.
 For other costs, it may not be appropriate to use such a percentage.
 For example, if the expenses you paid were repairs to the work space, you would expense all of these and not a percentage of square footage.

 Whether you are an Employee or Self-Employed, TurboTax Online makes it easy to claim your home office expenses.